Last Updated on

 The rich and diverse marine ecosystem found within this reef is not the only reason why it is popular with tourists, particularly as a diving spot.
 The three distinct atolls mentioned above also present various scuba diving opportunities for tourists, which is sought after by diving enthusiasts.

-One of the reasons why UNESCO added the Belize Barrier Reef Reserve System into their list of natural World Heritage Sites is due to the fact that it serves as habitat for various marine species.
+One of the reasons why UNESCO added the Belize Barrier Reef Reserve System into their list of natural World Heritage Sites is due to the fact that it serves as a habitat for various marine species.
 There is a diverse array of plants and animals that thrive within this marine ecosystem.
 There are 70 hard coral species, 500 species of fish, 36 soft coral species, and numerous invertebrate species that live in the reef system in Belize.

 View my complete list of UNESCO World Heritage Sites in Belize.